cesanta/frozen/README.md

     char buf[1000];
     json_emit(buf, sizeof(buf), "{ s: [i, T, F, N] }", "foo", (long) -123);

+## Compile for mac

+this project depend on lcov, please install it before

+	# brew install lcov

+execute all test && coverage

+	make all

+then open the html file in browser

+	make open

 # License

 Frozen is released under